The Return of Beer Drinker’s Guide to SAML

 Claims Rules is another term that only Microsoft AD FS uses.
 Claims Rules are just that: rules you can apply to alter how or when to invoke authentication.
 For example, an admin could set up a claims rule that only applies when a user comes to AD FS as they’re trying to get to Dropbox.
 Plus, it prevents them from using a mobile device, allowing that user to log in with a laptop or desktop device but not their Android or iPhone.
 Some IdPs other than AD FS can create similar rules, but AD FS allows for some of the most robust and complex rule creation.

-ImmutableID is the Microsoft Azure AD equivalent of an ObjectGUID.
+ImmutableID is the Microsoft Entra ID equivalent of an ObjectGUID.
 It’s not specific to AD FS, but it’s worth a mention.

 WS-Fed is similar to SAML and abides by many of the same rules.
 It’s a protocol specifically created by Microsoft and not widely supported by IdPs other than AD FS.